Course Outline

 a).
 Demonstrate your understanding of the human research ethics process in Australia and your ability to make ethical decisions in relation to clinical research, and

 b).
-Demonstrate your knowledge of Australian regulatory requirements and Good Clinical Practice (GCP).
+Demonstrate your knowledge of Good Clinical Practice (GCP).

 Product: Artefact - Technical and Scientific